brackendev/SwiftPlayground-Pharo/README.md

 ### IMPORTS

 The Apple [Foundation](https://developer.apple.com/documentation/foundation) framework is imported into Swift code automatically.
-To use other Apple frameworks with Swift code, use the Swift `import` directive as needed.
+To use other Apple frameworks with Swift code, use the Swift `import` directive.

 ### ASYNCHRONOUS SWIFT CODE